An Essential Guide to WordPress Accessibility (Part 2)

 You can add tables, lists, images, videos, blockquotes, and more — for example, here’s a customizable table block:

-Customizable table block in the WordPress block editor
+Customizable table block in the WordPress block editor, annotated screenshot

 In addition to using the default options of the WordPress editor, also make sure that the content you embed from external sites or upload from your computer is accessible.
 For instance, videos must be close-captioned so that people with hearing impairments can watch them without information loss.